-Let's start by looking at 'natural' and added' sugars.
+Let's start by looking at 'natural' and 'added' sugars.

 Foods containing natural sugars (such as fructose or lactose) are the best.
 These can offer energy, carbohydrates, vitamins and minerals.
-You'll find fructose in fruits, especially apples and pears, and lactose is found in milk and other dairy products.
+You'll find fructose in fruits, especially apples and pears, and lactose found in milk and other dairy products.
 That's why it's so important to get your five portions of fruit and veg a day.

-So people with diabetes don't need to avoid sugars or sweets altogether as all types of carbohydrates, sugars and starches raise blood glucose.
+So people with diabetes don't need to avoid sugars or sweets altogether as all types of carbohydrates, sugars and starches raiser blood glucose.
 However, to stay healthy and control blood glucose, it's advisable to keep the intake of sugars and sweets low, especially if you want to maintain a healthy weight.

 Sugar on Food Labels

-Below are a list of names for 'added sugars' that you may see and want to limit.
+Below are a list of names for 'added' sugars that you may see and want to limit.